CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

     ##### last change 2024-01-16 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

+??? faq "Error Handling for `CSV_XS ERROR: 2023 - EIQ - QUO character not allowed @ rec 1 pos 21 field 1`"

+    This indicates a problem with the character used to separate data fields in your file.
+Our script automatically detects the separator based on the file extension (e.g., it expects commas for `.csv` files).
+However, discrepancies can arise if the actual data separator doesn't match the expected one based on the file extension.

+    ### Solutions

+    - **Ensure Consistent Separator Use**: If you're using REDCap for input, verify that both `--iredcap` and `--rcd` files are configured to use the identical separator.
+This consistency is crucial for correct data processing.

+    - **Specify Separator Manually in Command Line**: In cases where the default separator detection fails, you can manually specify the correct separator.
+For example, to use a tab as your separator, utilize the following syntax in the CLI:

+    ```bash
+    --sep $'\t'
+    ```

+    ##### last change 2024-02-06 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ## Analytics

 ??? faq "How can I obtain statistics from the `individuals.json` file if I'm not familiar with `JSON` format?
 Any suggestions?"